java-native/jssc/src/main/resources-precompiled/README.md

 # Precompiled libraries

 The `native` folder contains precompiled libraries for distribution.
+If a library is missing, please consider a pull request or open an issue.

 Whenever the interface of `SerialNativeInterface.java` changes, developers are to recompile binaries for each platform.